-52768 (1998 OR2) is a mid-sized asteroid whose orbit approaches the orbit of Earth but does not cross it.
+52768 (1998 OR2) is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified 1998 OR2 as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

-1998 OR2's orbit is 0.02 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+1998 OR2's orbit is 0.01 AU from Earth's orbit at its closest point.
+This means that there is a wide berth between this asteroid and Earth at all times.

 1998 OR2 has 7 close approaches predicted in the coming decades: